ccn0/usui/README.md

 * Extra attributes just passthrough.
 Any additional parameters passed to a function are added as HTML attributes on the element.
 Some exceptions are listed in their respective sections.

+* If a `dataset` object is used as a parameter, it adds all keys and values to the dataset of the element.

 #### Themes

 By default, all popups will be using the default USUI theme, `USUI_popup_T_DEFAULT`, which is very